vasilakisfil/Introspected-REST/README.md

 responses should not include any metadata, except possibly runtime metadata.

 #### 9.3.3.
 Identifiable metadata of each Microtype
-When MicroTypes concept is used a number of powerful features are unlocked.
 Given that metadata are already separated from plain data, by being able to identify and retrieve metadata of a specific MicroType there are various advantages because each MicroType becomes independent and self-sufficient.

-For instance, caching will be possible using the underlying protocol's mechanisms, for each metadata type separately.
+For instance, **caching** will be possible using the underlying protocol's mechanisms, for each metadata type separately.
-Another example is the detached evolvability of each MicroType's metadata, given that the MicroType's semantics allow such thing.
+Another example is the detached **evolvability** of each MicroType's metadata, independently, given that the MicroType's semantics permit that.

 #### 9.3.4.
 API-wide capabilties discovery
-Given that for each resource, the client needs to perform an introspection request, this becomes problematic in terms of performance.
+Given that for each resource, the client needs to perform an introspection request, this becomes problematic in terms of **performance**.
-An Introspected REST API _should_ provide an API-wide capabilities discovery that shows all the metadata from all MicroTypes for all resources, and their states that the client can access.
+An Introspected REST API _should_ provide an API-wide capabilities discovery that lists all the metadata from all MicroTypes for all resources, and their states that the client can access, wherever this is possible.

 #### 9.3.5.
 Automatic documentation generation
 Possibly the API will provide a MicroType targeted to humans and not machines that contains informational descriptions and explanations.
 It should be noted that this information must not be needed for a client to parse and understand the API responses, and even for humans such information should weight very little compared to the rest metadata.

-In the same way, the API should automate the generation of the documentation using all metadata for a resource.
+In the same way, the API should **automate the generation of the documentation using all metadata from all MicroTypes for every resource**.
 The way the documentation is requested and its format should be distincly defined by a MicroType or the parent Media Type.